 1. Tap into Your Customer’s Psychology

 Before you start with your bar menu design, think who you will be making it for.
 First determine who your clients are, what they do, how they usually order.
-Analyze their needs; are they working professionals or students or would they rather go for something luxurious?
-Do they usually order fine dining meals or basically go with takeouts or junk food.
+Analyze their needs; are they working professionals or students or would they instead go for something luxurious?
+Do they typically order fine dining meals or go with takeouts or junk food.
 Yes, all that can be determined by the type of restaurant or bar you are planning to run but in areas where you expect a mixed crowd, this analysis can be your lifesaver.
 If it is typically students and working professionals that visit you more then you can be a little quirky with the bar menu design, but cannot go too high end with the liquor you use.
 If a high-end lot comes under your regular customers then having a classy no-nonsense menu would be better.

 Read this detailed piece on how to tap into customer psychology while creating a menu.